 We won't utilize a property to specify the "ODBC Driver" parameter because we'll be using this connection with Oracle Database Server, therefore we'll have to hard-code it instead.

 Add all the necessary resources like files and folders to the project, build and run it.

-It is wise to test if the package is correctly connecting to your SQL Server before giving it to your customers.
+We strongly recommend you to test if the package is correctly connecting to SQL Server before distributing it to your users.

 The Test SQL Connection How To article shows the steps needed to take in order to test your SQL connection.

-Once the installation package is running navigate to the "SQL Database" dialog and enter the following information:
+After running the installation package, browse to the "SQL Database" window and enter the following information:

 - The name of the SQL Server.
 The supported format is ServerName:PORT/SID.
 If the server is hosted on the local machine use localhost:1521/ORCL.
 By default, Oracle Database Server comes with the Listener configured for port 1521 and with the instance ORCL.

-- The username under which the connection will be initiated.
-This user must have privileges to connect to the SQL Server.
+- This is the username which the connection will be established with.
+This user must have connection rights to the SQL Server.
 By default, for an Oracle database all the users are disabled except the system users.
 In this tutorial we will use the system user.